SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

-- For a normal error (of boxed protocol type) the `catch` clause needs to either include a general catch/default or to propagate the errors it doesn't handle.
+- For a normal error (of boxed protocol type) the `catch` clause needs to either include a general catch/default that handles errors whose types the other clauses don't handle, or to propagate the errors it doesn't handle.
-  For a typed error, the catch clause can be exhaustive.
+  For a typed error, the catch clause can be exhaustive without a default clause by handling just that specific error type.

 XXX RUNNING EXAMPLE XXX